MitLware/mitl-aocp/README.md

 It uses ant-programming as a generative hyper-heuristic to automatically configure a local search framework with components which have different state dependencies.

-[1] "Extending the 'Open-Closed Principle' to Automated Algorithm Configuration" Jerry Swan, Steven Adriaesen, Adam D. Barwell, Kevin Hammond, and David R. White Evolutionary Computation 2019 27:1, 173-193. https://doi.org/10.1162/evco_a_00245
+[1] "Extending the 'Open-Closed Principle' to Automated Algorithm Configuration" Jerry Swan, Steven Adriaensen, Adam D. Barwell, Kevin Hammond, and David R. White Evolutionary Computation 2019 27:1, 173-193. https://doi.org/10.1162/evco_a_00245